You know you have a good cause worthy of support, but writing a fundraising letter that convinces potential donors of this is not always easy.

 Explain the cause – You want to leave people with the impression that it is absolutely critical that you continue to do what you do.
 In order to do that, you need to show that there is a need and that your organization is critical in effectively addressing that need.

-Suggest donation amounts and what it will achieve – You should list suggested donation amounts that are appropriate for the particular donor.
-Also, be sure to state the impact of the gift so donors know exactly what they are giving.
+Suggest donation amounts and what it will achieve – You should also list suggested donation amounts that are appropriate for the particular donor.
+Be sure to state the impact of the gift so donors know exactly what they are giving.